 What’s the difference between IKEv1 and IKEv2?

-- IKEv2 has an easier time getting through firewalls and NAT (Network address translation).
+- IKEv2 has built-in NAT (Network address translation) traversal.

 Does IKEv2 have security issues?